avvaru307/yelpfusionpoc/README.md

 1) Install latest nodejs

-2) You can follow steps if pre requesities are met.
+2) You can follow below steps if pre requesities are met.

     a) Downlaod the package from the git repository

-    b) REplace api key in teh app.js
+    b) Replace api key in the app.js

      const apiKey = 'api key here'